 By Carlie Saint-Laurent Beaucejour, MS, RD, LDN

 Summer is here which means staying hydrated is essential for a safe and healthy summer.
 Approximately 60-70% of water makes up the human body.
-Therefore, replenishing our body with water is key to maintain homeostasis, the balance of physical and chemical properties in our body.
+Therefore, staying hydrated during summer is key to maintain homeostasis, the balance of physical and chemical properties in our body.
 Clean water is a basic human right with essential bodily functions.
-Water helps lubricate joints, tissues, and organs, regulate body temperature, transport substances throughout the body, maintain a healthy blood volume, and promotes good oral health.
+Water helps lubricate joints, tissues, and organs and regulate body temperature.
+It also transports substances throughout the body, maintain a healthy blood volume, and promotes good oral health.

 So how do you know if you’re hydrating adequately?
 First, know the symptoms of dehydration.
-Common signs of dehydration are dry mouth, headache, dizziness, irritability, fatigue, poor skin elasticity, dark yellow to amber color urine, and infrequent urination to name a few.
-This can help indicate you are not consuming enough water.
+Common signs of dehydration are dry mouth, headache, dizziness, irritability, and fatigue.
+Some signs also include poor skin elasticity, dark yellow to amber color urine, and infrequent urination to name a few.
+Doing so can help indicate you are not consuming enough water.

 How much water do you need?
-According to the Institute of medicine it recommends 9 cups for women and 13 cups for men of water a day.
+Institute of medicine recommends 9 cups for women and 13 cups for men of water a day.
 There are a few ways to figure out the amount of water you need each day.
 You may have heard drink half of your body weight in ounces (oz).
-For example, if you weigh 160 lbs., divide that by 2, it’s recommended to drink 80 oz (or 10 cups) of water a day.
+For example, if you weigh 160 lbs., divide that by 2.
+Experts recommend drinking 80 oz (or 10 cups) of water a day.
+If you’re experiencing water softener reducing water pressure, it’s essential to adjust your intake accordingly to ensure you’re meeting your daily hydration needs.

-Another method to use if you are a calorie counter, is to consume the same amount of water as calories in milliliters (ml).
+If you are a calorie counter, you may opt to consume the same amount of water as calories in milliliters (ml).
 For example, if you aim to consume around 2,000 calories a day you would consume 2,000 ml (or 8 cups) of water a day.

 The optimal method is to listen to your body.
-Become more cognizant of how much water you are consuming daily as major factors like climate temperature, age, diet, health, and activity level an individual engages varies person to person.
+Therefore, be more cognizant of how much water you are consuming daily.
+Major factors like climate temperature, age, diet, health, and activity level an individual engages varies person to person.

 Not a huge proponent of drinking water?
 That is ok!
 Did you know about 20% of your food intake counts towards your water goals?
-Anything that turns to liquid in room temperature can attribute to your fluid intake for example, pudding, yogurt, and popsicles, but do remember that these contribute to your caloric energy intake, unlike water which has zero calories.
+Having said that, anything that turns to liquid in room temperature can attribute to your fluid intake.
+Examples include pudding, yogurt, and popsicles, but do remember that these contribute to your caloric energy intake, unlike water which has zero calories.

 A few more tips to make drinking water more fun are: